Young Justice: Fictional history

 In their earliest adventures, the team mostly faced threats of varying severity; from the Mighty Endowed, an archaeologist named Nina Dowd ("N. Dowd") who was transformed into a top-heavy feline figure too well endowed to support her own weight, to the deadly Harm.
-This man was an aspiring super-villain bent on battling and killing young metahumans for "practice," later revealed to be Secret's adopted brother in her previous life.
-Harm was responsible for her death and subsequent transfiguration.
-Young Justice discovers and "adopts" the Super-Cycle, a sentient vehicle capable of flight from New Genesis which they come to rely as their primary means of transportation.
+This man was an aspiring super-villain bent on battling and killing young metahumans for "practice".
+Harm is later revealed to be William Hayes, Greta Hayes' adopted brother, who was responsible for her death and transformation into a spirit.
+Young Justice discovers and "adopts" the Super-Cycle, a sentient flying vehicle from New Genesis which they come to rely as their primary means of transportation.
 They are also persistently badgered by APES (All Purpose Enforcement Squad) Agents Donald Fite and Ishido Maad (loosely coined as "Fite n' Maad").
-Writer Peter David, in a column about jokes he was not allowed to do, revealed that he had considered naming the two "Nuck" and "Futz", but had been overruled by DC editors who did not like the combination "Nuck'n'Futz".
 These men are acting on behalf of the Department of Extranormal Operations.
 They are seeking to recapture Secret; instead she leads a revolt that frees all of their other captives.